 Focus project areas:

-- Imaging and therapeutic strategies in preclinical models of neuroinflammatory disorders
+• Imaging and therapeutic strategies in preclinical models of neuroinflammatory disorders

-- Biomarker analyses in relevant clinical groups
+• Biomarker analyses in relevant clinical groups

-Post-Doctoral Fellow – Start spring/summer 2023
+Doctoral Student (neuroscience or neuroinflammation/immunology) or Post-Doctoral Fellow – Start spring/summer 2024

 With support from funding agencies as well as privately funded initiatives our group is growing.
 We are expanding our research efforts and are looking for committed team players interested in making a difference in health research and the lives of individuals living with neurodegenerative disorders including MS.